 Call 911 when Stroke Symptoms Strike

 Stroke doesn’t discriminate.
 Often called a brain attack - it can happen to anyone at any time.
-According to the Centers for Disease Control (CDC), on average, one American dies from stroke every 4 minutes.
+According to the Centers for Disease Control and Prevention (CDC), on average, one American dies from stroke every 4 minutes.
 This makes stroke is the fifth leading cause of death in the United States, and a major cause of long-term disability.

 When someone is suffering from a stroke, blood flow to the brain is blocked, causing brain cells to die.
-Every minute a stroke goes untreated, a patient loses nearly 2 million brain cells.

 The best chance for a patient to survive a stroke and have a full recovery is for him or her to get to the hospital quickly.
 However, according to the American Heart Association (AHA), one in three stroke patients doesn’t call an ambulance when stroke symptoms start.
-Instead they may wait to see if symptoms go away or might try to drive themselves or have another person drive them to the emergency room.
+Instead, they may wait to see if symptoms go away or might try to drive themselves or have another person drive them to the emergency room.

 An acronym has been created to make spotting a stroke easier: BE FAST.
 Call 911 if you or someone else has any of these symptoms: